These “weird” introvert behaviors are more normal and common than many people realize.

 If you regularly make a point of avoiding small talk with salespeople, you’re probably an introvert.

 3. You don’t leave your home until your neighbor is gone.

 Has this happened to you?
 You’re about to leave your home when you hear or see your neighbor in the hallway or outside.
-Although you have keys in hand (and may even be running late!), you suddenly find yourself frozen in place at your front door.
-I even used to watch my neighbors through the peephole until they left and my path was clear.
+Although you have keys in hand (and you may even be running late!), you suddenly find yourself frozen in place at your front door.
+I will admit that I have even gone so far as to watch my neighbors through the peephole until they left and my path was clear.

-The funny thing is, your neighbor might actually be a wonderful person, and this is not at all an attempt to escape someone you don’t like.
-As big of an introvert as I am, sometimes I even enjoy talking with my neighbors, when my introvert battery is running high.
+The funny thing is, your neighbor might be a wonderful person, and this is not at all an attempt to escape from someone who you don’t like.
+As introverted as I am, sometimes I enjoy chatting with my neighbors when my social battery is full.
 Despite the memes, introverts don’t hate people, but they do hate being forced into awkward small talk, which quickly drains our energy.
 I repeat: It’s not that I don’t like you, it’s that my energy levels just can’t take any more fake smiling and “how are you’s?” today.